tmasat/ApiLocalStorageVideoRecorder/README.md

 <br>

 ## ShotsViewController & ShotsViewModel
 ShotsViewController is connected to the TableView on the PlayersViewController page.
 When a cell is tapped, it navigates to the ShotsViewController page and displays the shot data for the selected player.
 The UITableViewCell elements are populated with the relevant shot information.
+Shots are sorted according to the shot's point value. <br> **Note:** If there are more than 2 shots with equal point values, the row order shown may changed.
 <br>
 <br>
 ![](images/shots.jpeg)